damavis/airflow-hop-plugin/README.md

 The following content will be a how to set up the plugin plus some requirements and restraints when it comes to its usage.

 ### 1. Install the plugin
-The first step in order to get this plugin working is to download the repository using the following command:
+The first step in order to get this plugin working is to install the repository using the following command:
 ```
 python -m pip install git+https://github.com/damavis/airflow-hop-plugin.git@b1ed765c7d52e195b26e45c4a721a47f448aa6ab
 ```